groonga/groonga/doc/source/reference/commands/tokenize.rst

 ``mode``
 """"""""

-It specifies a tokenize mode.
+Specifies a tokenize mode.
 If the mode is specified ``ADD``, the text is tokenized by the rule that adding a document.
 If the mode is specified ``GET``, the text is tokenized by the rule that searching a document.
 If the mode is omitted, the text is tokenized by the ``ADD`` mode.